Five Similarities Between DDoS Extortion and Ransomware Attacks — and One Big Difference

 With a DDoS attack on the other hand, there is always a recovery in sight.
 You don’t need to trust the attacker.
 Companies with adequate internal/external resources that use modern-day DDoS protection products and services have far more control over the outcome.
 And in a world where so little feels in control, now is the time to take control of your DDoS attack plan.

-NETSCOUT Arbor Edge Defense (AED) enterprise security products detect and block Trickbot activity using our ATLAS Intelligence Feed (AIF).
+NETSCOUT Arbor Edge Defense (AED) enterprise security products detect and block Trickbot activity using our ATLAS Threat intelligence.
 AED also automatically stops all types of inbound DDoS attacks, including the many vectors of the LBA DDoS extortion attacks.

 AED’s position outside the firewall also allows it to act as a last line of defense by automatically detecting and blocking command and control (C2) communication from compromised internal devices.
 In the case of the ransomware that is targeting healthcare organizations, AED can detect and block the communication to Trickbot C2 infrastructure, which is a common distribution method according to the federal advisory.
 Blocking the source of distribution is just one step organizations can take to prevent the installation of ransomware such as Ryuk.